Supported Functionality

 Extended Rostering

-Managing Coursework and Grades
+Coursework and Grade Management

-Enrichment With Google Classroom
+Enrichment with Google Classroom

 Primary vs. Secondary